jason-allen-oneal/plaguefire/README.md

-# Rogue - A Terminal-based Roguelike RPG
+# Plaguefire - A Terminal-based Roguelike RPG

 A classic roguelike dungeon crawler built with Python and Textual, featuring procedurally generated dungeons, strategic combat, magic systems, and character progression.

 ## Overview

-Rogue is a traditional roguelike game where players explore procedurally generated dungeons, battle monsters, collect loot, and develop their character through multiple classes and spell systems.
+Plaguefire is a traditional roguelike game where players explore procedurally generated dungeons, battle monsters, collect loot, and develop their character through multiple classes and spell systems.
 The game features a rich terminal-based UI built with Textual, offering both classic ASCII aesthetics and modern interface elements.

 ## Features